How to Use AI Coding Agents Effectively

 Verification

-• Ask for a check the agent can run
+• Prefer checks the agent can rerun

 Review